ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **What are my responsibilities to the UCSC community in light of the COVID-19 pandemic?**

 Among the most important things all of us can do is to become acutely aware of the condition of our health.
 Take note of this every morning and be regularly tested for COVID-19.
-Register with [Health e-Messenger](https://healthcenter.ucsc.edu/information/health-e-messenger-new.html) to sign up for text reminders, take those daily surveys of your health status, and make appointments to be COVID-19 tested.
+Register with [Health e-Messenger](https://healthcenter.ucsc.edu/information/health-e-messenger-new.html) to sign up for text reminders, take the daily surveys of your health status, and make appointments to be COVID-19 tested.
 Regular COVID-19 testing is mandatory in order to be on campus.

 There is an obligation for all campus community members to join together at this time to support the health and well-being of ourselves and and to be considerate and responsible regarding the health of others.
 Testing for students living on campus is mandatory.
 The need for all of us to be regularly tested and other similar responsibilities are emphasized in UCSC’s Interim Public Health Policy.
 For more information about that policy, please see [here](https://news.ucsc.edu/2020/09/interim-public-health-policy.html).

 **Will the University have regular COVID-19 testing of its students?**

 Yes, all students who come onto campus or who live on campus are required to be tested on a regular basis.
-This same expectation/obligation holds for all staff and faculty who come to campus.

 **Where can I get tested?**

-Starting the week of September 21, 2020, COVID-19 testing is available inside the Namaste Lounge at College Nine.
+Currently, testing is available inside the Namaste Lounge at College Nine and at the Merrill Cultural Center.
 Additional testing sites are expected to be available soon.
 All available testing sites will be updated and listed in the appointment section of [Health e-Messenger](https://healthcenter.ucsc.edu/information/health-e-messenger-new.html).

 **What if I don’t feel well the day of my testing appointment?**